 On the credit side, the Bank has instituted improvements on its credit policies, which includes review and approval of large exposure and credit concentration within proper authority.
-The Bank also reviews remedial management action plans on the resolution of problematic loan accounts.
-The Bank continues to device ways to streamline and improve on its credit processes to ensures that commensurate controls are in place.
+The Bank also reviews plans and progress on the resolution of problem loan accounts.
+Credit process streamlining has also been initiated to ensure that commensurate controls are in place while the Bank continues to device ways to improve on its credit process.